adamsartell/Workflow-Wizard/README.md

     -   `Review` step becomes clickable only after all preceding steps are completed.

--   **Local Storage Persistence:** Automatically saves and loads workflow selections, allowing users to resume where they left off.
+-   **Local Storage Persistence:** Saves and loads workflow selections, allowing users to resume where they left off.

 -   **Progress Bar:** Visual indicator of current, completed, and upcoming steps.